SaiRahul12/VITAP-PEP/README.md

 - **Performance Optimization:** Implemented performance optimization techniques to enhance the platform's responsiveness and reduce loading times, ensuring smooth user experience even during peak usage.

-**Outcome:**
-The AI proctored exam platform received positive feedback from the university faculty and students.
-It significantly improved the integrity of the examination process, minimized cheating incidents, and provided more efficient evaluation of programming assignments.
-The platform's user-friendly design contributed to high user adoption rates and improved overall satisfaction.

 **Technologies Used:**
 - ReactJS (JavaScript library for frontend development)